Gexkill/sweng2/TP/src/index.md

 ## 2.2.
 Elements to be Integrated

-As already mentionned before, the elements that will be integrated are nothing else than the components represented in the component view of our design document.
+As already mentioned before, the elements that will be integrated are nothing else than the components represented in the component view of our design document.

 ![Components to be integrated][components]